lydell/tiny-decoders/README.md

 ): string;
 ```

-Takes any value, and returns a string representation of it for use in error messages.
-[DecoderError.prototype.format](#format) uses it behind the scenes.
+Takes any value, and returns a string representation of it for use in error messages. [format](#format) uses it behind the scenes.
 If you want to do your own formatting, `repr` can be useful.

 Options: